kbaltakys/Insider-Influence/README.md

 # Model performance

-The model performance for different data sets and scenarious can be retrieved by running public_main.py
+The model performance for different data sets and scenarios can be retrieved by running public_main.py

 # Insider influence data set